-Dr. Bethany Valachi-

 Saddle-style stools are becoming increasingly popular in dentistry—and for good reason.
 The benefits of this positioning are numerous, and research supports the positive impact on the musculoskeletal system.
 For those unfamiliar with saddle-style stools, they may seem unconventional, if not radical, compared to traditional flat operator stools.
 However, with the prevalence of back pain in dentistry unwavering over the past 50 years (around 65%), the recognition for new, alternative methods for sitting and preventing back pain are gaining increased recognition.

-A saddle style stool promotes a neutral pelvic position, which supports the spine’s 3 natural curves in a balanced posture.
+In many people, a saddle style stool promotes a more neutral pelvic position than a traditional dental stool, which supports the spine’s 3 natural curves in a balanced posture.
+However in people with an altered lumbar curvature, a saddle can cause back pain.
 The thighs slope steeply (45°) downward, so the seated position is halfway between sitting and standing (think ‘supported standing’).
 The resultant benefits to the musculoskeletal system and from an ergonomic standpoint when compared with conventional style seating are numerous.

 - The stool places you in a ‘tripod’ position with the hips slightly flexed and abducted (spread apart), which is the most stabilize position for the hip joint.